 |Price (without the contract)||650 $||650 $||450 $|

 Table: Specifications of Samsung S7, iPhone 7 plus and LG G5

 In order to find out which smart phone is the best and has most unique features, a study has been conducted.
 A survey of 80 people was conducted including both males and females including questions of how much hours per day they spend on social networking through their wanted smartphones.
 The response of both males and females include:

-Figure 2: Response from Males and Females (Own work)
+Table: Response from Males and Females